-- Remove meat from package and place on microwave-safe dish. - When the oven signals, turn the food over.
+- Remove meat from package and place on microwavesafe dish. - Twice during defrost, the oven signals TURN.
+At each TURN signal, turn the food over.
 Remove defrosted meat or shield warm areas with small pieces of foil. - After defrosting, most meats need to stand 5 minutes to complete defrosting.
 Large roasts should stand for about 30 minutes.